eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   divergences.
 However, divergences that _don't_ go away are cause for alarm.

-- Increasing `tune` can sometimes help as well: this gives the sampler more time to 1) find the typical set and 2) find good values for step sizes, scaling factors, etc. If you're running into divergences, it's always possible that the sampler just hasn't started the mixing phase and is still trying to find the typical set.
+- Increasing `tune` can sometimes help as well: this gives the sampler more time to 1) find the typical set and 2) find good values for the step size, mass matrix elements, etc. If you're running into divergences, it's always possible that the sampler just hasn't started the mixing phase and is still trying to find the typical set.

 - Consider a _noncentered_ parameterization.
 This is an amazing trick: it all boils down to the familiar equation $$X = \sigma Z + \mu$$ from STAT 101, but it honestly works wonders.
 See [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on it, and [this page from the PyMC3 documentation](https://docs.pymc.io/notebooks/Diagnosing_biased_Inference_with_Divergences.html).